JBowers0921/configure-ad/README.md

 - Set up Resources in Azure (Active Subscription)
 - Ensure Connectivity between Client-1 and Domain Controller
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create an Organizational Unit, Admin and Normal User Account in AD
 - Join Client-1 to your domain
 - Set up Remote Desktop for non-admin users on Client-1
 - Create additional users and log in with one of the created users